aptible/www.aptible.com/source/support/topics/enclave/upgrading-to-alb-endpoints.md

 ALB Endpoints have different configurations and **cannot be modified**.
-For most customers, the default HTTPS configuration for ALB Endpoints is an ideal balance between security and compatability.
+For most customers, the default HTTPS configuration for ALB Endpoints is an ideal balance between security and compatibility.
 The default ALB Endpoint configuration supports TLS 1.0, TLS 1.1, and TLS 1.2, but not SSLv3.
 This is roughly equivalent to the ELB Endpoint configuration that results when you set `DISABLE_WEAK_CIPHER_SUITES=true`.